 "Return fire when targets become visible", ordered the sergeant.
 I set my bolter to automatic fire and raked the section of rocky ridge where I had seen the muzzle flashes — the others in the squad joined the firefight.
 Our explosive shells created havoc with the geography — but had we hit anything?

 We were ordered forward up the scree of the rocky slope under the covering fire of Squad 2.
 It was hard going, but luckily our angle of ascent provided us good cover from incoming fire.
 Our plasma gunner let loose a couple of searing shots as we neared the top of the ridge (the more destructive plasma cannon had been left in the garrison armoury as it is too heavy for fast patrol work) and we continued up the last twenty metres of slope in double time.

 On reaching the summit we found a row of rocks forming a natural parapet along the whole length of the ridge.
 We scrambled over the top not thinking too much what lay beyond.
 I was the second to go over, behind our sergeant with his whirling chainsword, and landed in a roughly hewn trench full of spent bolter cartridges.

-'Better come and look at this', the section leader's voice crackled in our earpieces.
+"Better come and look at this", the section leader's voice crackled in our earpieces.
 We searched further along our end of the trench finding nothing more exciting than spent cartridges and shards of broken body armour.
 Quickly retracing our steps we found the second section that were grouped around a shattered rock crater.
-I peered in and saw a marine with his right arm blown off at the shoulder- the wound completely cauterized, the direct result of a plasma bolt.
+I peered in and saw a Marine with his right arm blown off at the shoulder — the wound completely cauterised, the direct result of a plasma bolt.